-2. Ice as platform for physics and astrophysics:

-Efforts are under way to use glacial ice as a platform for study of fundamental physics and astrophysics.
-These experiments make use of polar ice as an abundant, clean, stable, lowbackground and transparent (to radio and detection medium optical waves) for observation of sub-atomic particle interactions.
-For example, the now completed IceCube telescope uses ice at South Pole to detect highenergy neutrinos traveling to Earth from cosmic sources.
+2. Ice as platform for physics and astrophysics: Efforts are under way to use glacial ice as a platform for study of fundamental physics and astrophysics.
+These experiments make use of polar ice as an abundant, clean, stable, low-background and transparent (to radio and optical waves) detection medium for observation of sub-atomic particle interactions.
+For example, the now completed IceCube telescope uses ice at South Pole to detect high-energy neutrinos traveling to Earth from cosmic sources.
 The Enhanced Hot Water Drill (EHWD) developed for IceCube is a powerful and fast access drill capable of creating 2,500 m deep, half-meter diameter boreholes at a rate of about three per week.